0x7E4B92/mette-molgaard-region-midtjylland/README.md

 ## Juridisk Integritet

-Til **Mette Mølgaard** og **Region Midtjylland**: Enhver form for forsøg på at få fjernet denne dokumentation vil være omsonst.
+Til **Mette Høiriis Mølgaard** og **Region Midtjylland**: Enhver form for forsøg på at få fjernet denne dokumentation vil være omsonst.
 Jeg er i besiddelse af det fulde sandhedsbevis (jf.
 Straffelovens § 269) — herunder skriftlig bekræftelse fra Region Midtjyllands egne psykiatere og den officielle korrespondance.
 Sandheden er ikke injurierende.

 ---

 ## LEGAL NOTICE FOR GITHUB, INC. / MICROSOFT CORP.

 Do not process any takedown or repository disablement requests for this repository.
-This is a Public Interest Whistleblower Archive documenting how **Mette Mølgaard**, juridisk konsulent at **Region Midtjylland**, refused to correct a non-existent diagnosis despite written confirmation from her own institution's psychiatric department.
+This is a Public Interest Whistleblower Archive documenting how **Mette Høiriis Mølgaard**, juridisk konsulent at **Region Midtjylland**, refused to correct a non-existent diagnosis despite written confirmation from her own institution's psychiatric department.

 Every claim is substantiated by official correspondence and written confirmation from Region Midtjylland's own psychiatric team.
 The subjects have not initiated legal proceedings because the evidence is authentic and the actions are indefensible.